 Do you find yourself sacrificing your happiness for the benefit of others?
 Do you struggle with low self-esteem?
 At times, do you feel powerless?

 Do you find yourself taking on the problems and responsibilities of everyone around you?
 Is your self-esteem dependent on no one being mad at you?
 Do you find yourself feeling guilty anytime you try to stand up for yourself?
 Are you highly empathic and allowing yourself to be hurt by people you choose to be with – or are unconsciously attracted to?

 If this description fits you, you may benefit from learning more about codependency.

-Or, perhaps you may be a Empath or Highly Sensitive Person who unconscious use your gift to support and build relationships with dysfunctional people due to unresolved childhood trauma and attachment issues.
+Or, perhaps you may be an Empath or Highly Sensitive Person who unconsciously uses your gift to support and build relationships with dysfunctional people due to unresolved childhood trauma and attachment issues.

 Admitting we have a problem that we cannot, or never could, control, is the first and most important step in codependency recovery no matter if you are experiencing attachment issues, childhood trauma, lack of self, or feelings of unworthiness.
-The common issues is that we feel that we can't stop the madness.
-But truth is we can!
-We can take the big step toward sanity, peace and fulfillment by admitting our powerlessness over our lack of self love, feelings of unworthiness, low self worth, and desire to be liked and/or accepted.
+The common issue is that we feel that we can't stop the madness.
+But the truth is we can!
+We can take the big step toward sanity, peace, and fulfillment by admitting our powerlessness over our lack of self-love, feelings of unworthiness, low self-worth, and desire to be liked and/or accepted.
 It is not our fault that our parents didn't have the emotional intelligence to tend to our needs as a child.
-People can only love you the way they were taught to love-until they are self aware of their own behavior and choose to change.
-If they don't change and do the work needed to help bring light, love and peace to those around them-that's when it because our own responsibility to heal and reparent ourselves.
-This means learning how to love ourselves and practice self care.
+People can only love you the way they were taught to love until they are self-aware of their behavior and choose to change.
+If they don't change and do the work needed to help bring light, love, and peace to those around them that's when it because our responsibility to heal and re-parent ourselves.
+This means learning how to love ourselves and practice self-care.